nmcollins/FizzBuzz/README.md

 # FizzBuzz
 My solution to a common interview programming question.
-Show numbers from 1 to 100, but display Buzz for multiples of 3, Fizz for multiples of 5 and FizzBuzz for multiples of both
+Show numbers from 1 to 100, but display Buzz for multiples of 3, Fizz for multiples of 5 and FizzBuzz for multiples of both.
+Output can be seen in OutputFizzBuzz.pdf.

 Main code is in FizzBuzz.cs